SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 # Exercise 3 - Show Sensor Content

-In this exercise, you will add a local data service to the application and display the data on the enhanced UI5 view.
+In this exercise you'll add a local data service to the application and display the data on the enhanced UI5 view.

 ## Exercise 3.1 - Import Sensor Data

-To simulate a sensor data providing source, you have to add sensor data to the application.
+To simulate a source providing sensor data, you'll now add some sensor data to your application.

 1. Go to folder `SensorManager/webapp/localService`.

-2. Perform a right click on the `localService`-folder.
+2. Right-click on the `localService` folder.

-3. In the opened popup, click on `New File`.
+3. Select `New File`.
 <br>![](images/03_01_0010.png)

 4. Enter `sensors.json` as file name.
 <br>![](images/03_01_0020.png)

-5. Copy and paste the content of the [sensors.json](data/sensors.json) into the newly created file.
+5. Copy and paste the content of [sensors.json](data/sensors.json) into the newly created file.

-## Exercise 3.2 - Configure Data Service
+## Exercise 3.2 - Configure a Data Service

-After adding the sensor data to your application, you have to configure the data service which provides the sensor data.
+After adding the sensor data to your application, you'll need to configure the data service which provides the sensor data.

-1. Open the `manifest.json` located under `SensorManager/webapp`.
+1. Open the `manifest.json` file located under `SensorManager/webapp`.

-2. Go to section `sap.app`.
-Here you have to add a new data source with name `sensorSource` which points to the sensor data.
+2. Go to the section `sap.app`.
+Here, you add a new data source with name `sensorSource`, which points to the sensor data.

 ***SensorManager/webapp/manifest.json***